simonkneer/DSyRe4Py/README.md

 N. B. Budanur and P. Cvitanović, "Unstable manifolds of relative periodic orbits in the symmetry-reduced state space of the kuramoto–sivashinsky system", J. Stat.
 Phys.
 167, 636–655 (2016).

-S. Kneer and N. B. Budanur, "Learning the dynamics of symmetry-reduced chaotic attractors from data", Chaos (under revision).
+S. Kneer and N. B. Budanur, "Learning the dynamics of symmetry-reduced chaotic attractors from data", Chaos (2025, accepted).

 C. W. Rowley and J. E. Marsden, “Reconstruction equations and the karhunen–loève expansion for systems with symmetry,”